 Not many are convinced by Sanders’ proposal to cancel student debt.
 The plan would cost around US$2.2 trillion for the government to implement.
 Critics argue that the proposal is only a temporary solution to the student debt problem.
 By forgiving existing student debt, Sanders may encourage the next generation of students to build up loans, forcing the government once again to cancel their debt.

 “Sanders’ plan to subsidize state colleges with federal matching funds may be an attempt to combat moral hazard.
 At least some students, faced with the choice of borrowing or attending a free state school, will choose the free state school.
-But the moral hazard created the initial debt cancellation will likely lead many students to conclude that the choice is irrelevant because the federal government will wind up paying off their debt also,” according to Breitbart.
+But the moral hazard created by the initial debt cancellation will likely lead many students to conclude that the choice is irrelevant because the federal government will wind up paying off their debt also,” according to Breitbart.